-When my son came out as transgender, he gave us the name he wanted us to call him, as well as the pronouns to use.
-It was the first time I heard the term “chosen name.”
-At the time, I didn’t understand it.
+When my son came out as transgender, he gave us the name he wanted us to call him and the pronouns to use.
+It was the first time I heard the term "chosen name."
+At the time, I didn't understand it.
 I remember thinking that morning that I had already chosen his name, and what on earth was he talking about?
-He didn’t keep that name.
+He didn't keep that name.
 It was just a temporary nickname while he sorted out what he wanted his legal name to be.

-I feel incredibly lucky because he included me in the process when he decided on his name.
+I feel fortunate because he included me in the process when he decided on his name.
 He was the one who made the final decision.
 Still, he asked for my input, and we had a conversation about family names, and he shared with me what he was considering and why.
 When I first asked him about his name, he even offered me to choose it.
 After I finished crying, I messaged him back and told him I had already chosen his name once.
-I thought this time he should choose it, that way it would be more meaningful to him.
+He should choose it this time; that way, it would be more meaningful to him.

 As a result, sometimes it can take a while for parents to get on board with a name change.